 Johnny B. Goode – Chuck Berry

 This pioneering piece opened up the sound of early rock to wider audiences.
-It’s another favorite song for electric guitarists to learn.
+It’s another classic electric guitar song that younger players should be aware of.

 Pride and Joy – Stevie Ray Vaughan

 This song can be difficult to learn at first because of its muting techniques, but it brings along the full power of the Texas Blues to anyone who masters it!